MishaJain100/mCryptonite/Task 3/basic-mod1.md

 The challenge provides a message that needs to be decrypted using a specific scheme.
 Each number in the message should be taken modulo 37 and mapped to a character set, where 0-25 corresponds to the alphabet (uppercase), 26-35 corresponds to decimal digits, and 36 corresponds to an underscore.

 <b>Exploitation:</b><br>
 This can be solved using the following python code.
+The flag is picoCTF{r0und_n_r0und_79c18fb3}.

 <p align = 'center'>